laksh-eng/egg-quality-detection-HCI-5840/README.md

 ## Installation

 1. Make sure you have Python 3.8 or later installed.
-2. (Optional) Create and activate a virtual environment:
+2. Create and activate a virtual environment:
     ```bash
     python3 -m venv venv
     source venv/bin/activate